 Pondering Homelessness and Community

-Today I am writing about the last group.
-At that time they lived in garden shed cabins on the large lot directly behind ours.
-At one point when their water was cut off, we provided a hose from our garden area.
-The City was unhappy and wrote us a threatening letter, but we recognized their need for water.
+The City was unhappy with this and wrote us a threatening letter, but we recognized their urgent need for water.
 That was the summer of 2009.
-It was a very hot summer and our neighbor Rick had kidney disease.
+It was a very hot summer and one of the residents had kidney disease.
+Fire was also a threat and water was essential for safety.

 I chose to write after recently seeing the article at this link.